Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 Note: In Q.3.b., we are looking for a clearly stated and logical argument that uses the stated assumptions from Q.3.a.
 Use these assumptions, combine them with examples, and describe your position.

+### (Q4) Leadership and Bioengineering (30 Points)

+Think about a future (say 2030).
+What future you wish to make true, via or in partnership with Bioengineering.
+Perhaps you will start a company that enables long term storage of information encoded in DNA.
+Or work on engineered organisms that eat and break down plastics.
+Maybe you will work on a De-extension project that seeks to restore our planet's biodiversity.
+You get the idea.

+**Q.4.a.**  State the future that you wish to realize?
+Try your best to be both creative and specific?
+Find 2 to 3 resources (papers, articles, websites) that support the feasibility, and describe the context of your wish.
+(Note: Your wish can be the same as your answer to PSET.1's Question.2 or a new wish)

+Next, revisit Dr. Palmer’s testimony from the reading (Transcript from [here](https://www.commerce.senate.gov/services/files/C8F37274-730B-412E-9C9D-9A63839B37C7).
+Dr. Palmer offers five recommendations for the Senators to secure future U.S. leadership in the bioeconomy.

+**Q.4.b.** Which recommendation(s) might help you the most in realizing your future?
+Which recommendation (s) might prevent you from realizing your future?
+And each case, why?
+Given the future you wish to realize, would you have offered a different recommendation?
+What and why?
+(Do your best to summarize your thoughts in one paragraph.)

+Note: In Q.4 we are looking for your thought process and clear reasoning.
+Stated differently, we don't have a "correct answer" in mind.
+Instead, we wish for you to think deeply.
+We want to enable you to improve your written communication skills.
+Finally, we wish for you to take steps towards becoming a leader (similar to Dr. Palmer) to be able to direct discussions around bioengineering.